Beach Fire Permits

 NOTE: PURCHASE IS FOR THE DAY OF THE EVENT.

-Cost of a Beach Fire Permit
+What is the cost of a Beach Fire Permit?

 Beach Fire permits cost $30.00.